Church in Stoneham cancels Easter Masses due to increase in COVID-19 cases

 STONEHAM, MASS.
-(WHDH) - A church in Stoneham has canceled all Masses, including those on Easter, through April 10 after numerous parish staff and clergy tested positive for the coronavirus.
+(WHDH) – A church in Stoneham has canceled all in-person Masses, including those on Easter through April 10, after four parish staffers and a deacon tested positive for the coronavirus.

 Father Mario Orrigo of St. Patrick Parish on Central Street wrote in a letter to the church community Wednesday that he had been advised to suspend all gatherings and Masses for 10 days in an effort to curb the spread of COVID-19.